This has been my complaint about marriage over the years: “Why can’t we both be in a good place at the same time??”

 Though I appreciate his amazingness, I mostly get caught up in a pity party that I am a D.R.A.G. on this incredible, industrious, happy man.
 I wish I could be stronger for him…

 Of course, I blink and the shoe is on the other foot.

 Suddenly (how’d this happen?), I’m the one tying up my running shoes when the sun is just peaking over the hills, my heart is full of prayer and praise toward God, I collect wildflowers for a vase on the kitchen table and make a special lunch for my man and tuck a lovey-dovey Post-it Note inside.
+You may also get the same day delivery from Florerias en Houston.
 I do all this while Ryan’s still in bed!
 While his alarm has gone off five times to no avail.
 He gets ready for work slowly, carrying the world on his shoulders.
 If he speaks at all during dinner that evening, it’s just to say that he’s frustrated about this and about that and about everything.
 He’s overwhelmed by all of life’s demands and he can’t see his way through.
 I listen lovingly.
 I have caring, strong things to say.
 I look for ways to alleviate his burdens.

 I love being strong for him, but I can’t help getting caught up in a pity party that he is a D.R.A.G. on the positive trajectory of my life.
 If only he would get his behind out of bed and go for a run, then he’d feel spunky and happy… like me!
 I wonder if I should mention this to him…